tilayealemu/tax-checker/README.md

 Built this app after spending a lot of time on LLMs trying to get my tax filed correctly.
 It takes IRS forms and supporting documents to extract key figures and surface potentially missed deductions, credits, and filing issues.

-**Note** This is an experimental software.
+**Note:** This is an experimental software.
 It will get things wrong.
 The tax checks are neither exhaustive nor guaranteed to be accurate.
 In addition, LLMs make mistakes.
 Do not rely on any output from this app for filing decisions.
 Always consult a qualified tax professional before making any tax decisions.

----

 ## Security

 Documents stay on your machine.
 Files are sent only to the AI provider's API (Anthropic, Google, or OpenAI) when you run an analysis.
 API keys are entered at runtime and are never written to disk.
 Check the provider's data policy.
 Some of them say they don't use your data to train their models.
 If you're concerned, consider using anonymization tools.
 The app converts pdf files to text before sending it to LLMs.
 One improvement of the software could be to add anonymization step.

----

 ## Features

+- **PDF to text** — converts PDF files to plain text locally using [pdf-parse](https://github.com/modesty/pdf-parse) before sending anything to a model, reducing token usage and keeping raw documents off the wire where possible.
-- **Extract** — parses uploaded tax documents (PDFs, images, spreadsheets, CSVs) and pulls out structured data: income, deductions, credits, refund/owed, effective rate, filing status, dependents, and attached schedules.
+- **Extract** — parses uploaded tax documents and pulls out structured data: income, deductions, credits, refund/owed, effective rate, filing status, dependents, and attached schedules.
 - **Check** — evaluates the return against a checklist of federal and state tax opportunities and flags anything that may have been missed or miscalculated.
 - **Chat** — ask follow-up questions about the return; the model has full context of the uploaded documents.
 - **Sessions** — all sessions are saved locally.
 Each session stores uploaded files, extracted data, and check results for future reference.

----

 ## Setup